deans-code/dimensions/README.md

 ## :movie_camera: Background

 This application:
-- generates of embeddings using a local language model,
+- generates embeddings using a local language model,
 - stores those embeddings within a vector database
 - supports the querying of that data.

 It was designed as a simple tool for testing the capabilities of embeddings when used as part of semantic search use cases.

-> [!NOTE]
-> Search results are improving, further work required to improve relevance of results.

 ## :white_check_mark: Scope